-On 9th November 2020, Andy Warren from Cotswold Wildlife Surveys undertook a tree survey of the site.
+On 5^{th} February 2021, Andy Warren from Cotswold Wildlife Surveys undertook a tree survey of the site.

-All trees within or near the site boundaries were surveyed, and those that may be affected are considered within this report.
+All trees within impacting distance of the proposed construction zone were surveyed, and are considered within this report.

-The aim of the report, which has been produced in accordance with British Standard 5837:2012 'Trees in Relation to Design, Demolition & Construction - Recommendations', is to systematically assess the arboricultural implications arising as a result of the proposed scheme, and to provide suitable recommendations regarding the potential effect on trees.
+The aim of the report, which has been produced in accordance with British Standard 5837:2012 'Trees in Relation to Design, Demolition and Construction - Recommendations', is to systematically assess the arboricultural implications arising as a result of the proposed scheme, and to provide suitable recommendations regarding the potential effect on trees.

-The results of the tree survey can be summarised as follows:
+The arboricultural implications can be summarised as follows: